Cabralcm/MemoryMessageOptimizer/README.md

    First use a Max Heap data structure to store all of the messages.
 We determine the remaining un-used space on a given line of the memory buffer, we will search through this Max Heap to find if there exists a message that is equal to or smaller than this remaining space.
 If so, remove it from the Max Heap, and add it to the **Optimized Configuration** of messages.
 Otherwise, continue to the next line and add the largest message from the Max Heap to the **Optimized Configuration**.
 The process ends when the Max Heap is empty.

+The program then generates the optimized files, as well as generates a file showing the optimized message configuration (where each message is identified using ID numbers).

-## Implementation of 2D Bin Packing Optimization Algorithm
+## Implementation of Message Optimization Algorithm

 ### Example of a Disordered Message Configuration